Buying real estate in Australia?

 What are typical buyer closing costs for houses in Australia right now?

-The main closing cost categories for house buyers in Australia include stamp duty (often 3% to 5% of the price), conveyancing or legal fees (A$1,500 to A$4,000 or US$975 to US$2,600), building and pest inspections (A$500 to A$1,200 or US$325 to US$780), and lender fees if using a mortgage.
+The main closing cost categories for house buyers in Australia include stamp duty (transfer duty) at roughly 3% to 5% of the price, conveyancing or legal fees at about A$1,500 to A$4,000 (US$960 to US$2,560 / €900 to €2,400), building and pest inspections at around A$500 to A$1,200 (US$320 to US$770 / €300 to €720), and for foreign buyers, state-based surcharges that can add several extra percentage points and a federal approval process with its own fees.

 We cover all these costs and what are the strategies to minimize them in our property pack about Australia.